ddelabru/informatic/README.rst

 Informatic is Copyright (C) 2015 Dominic Delabruere

-Informatic can be used and distributed under the terms of the GNU General Public License, version 3.
+Informatic can be used and distributed under the terms of the GNU General Public License, either version 3 of the License, or (at your option) any later version.
 The full text of this license is in the ``LICENSE.GPL3`` file.
 All the source code for Informatic is available at
 <https://github.com/mrloam/informatic>.

 Implemented features